Get your free personal and business credit scores to find out.

 If your business is a sole proprietorship, or if you’re self employed, you must complete a Schedule C tax form each year as part of your tax filing process.
-Schedule C is used to determine the taxable profit in your business during the tax year.
+The IRS Schedule C is used to determine the taxable profit in your business during the tax year.
 You then report this profit on your personal 1040 Form and calculate the taxes due from there.

 4. Inventory count and valuation as of the end of the tax year.
 If you sell items in your business, you need to determine the cost of the goods you sold during the tax year.
-Conduct an annual physical inventory in your business to validate the information in your point of sale or other inventory management software before completing your Schedule C.
+Conduct an annual physical inventory in your business to validate the information in your point of sale or other inventory management software before completing your IRS Schedule C.

 5. Mileage records.
 If you use your personal vehicle for your business, you must keep mileage records to deduct the expenses for the business use of your vehicle.
 Avoid the temptation to “estimate” your mileage.
 There are a number of good smartphone apps you can use to track your mileage, or you can keep a paper mileage log.

 If you have the information above complied, completed, and ready, then you’re set to move on to completing the your Schedule C tax form.
-You can find a fillable PDF of the form on the IRS’s website or you can use tax preparation software to complete your Schedule C. Whichever approach you choose, your tax form Schedule C will look the same—and all of these steps apply.
+You can find a fillable PDF of the form on the IRS’s website or you can use tax preparation software to complete your IRS Schedule C. Whichever approach you choose, your Schedule C form will look the same—and all of these steps apply.

 Most of the fields in Part II are self-explanatory, and you can pull the numbers you need from your Profit and Loss statement.
 Most business owners will have expense categories on their P&L that don’t directly tie to any one of Lines 8 – 27a.
 You can use Part V of Schedule C to capture these expenses.